Zach Veach: Distracted driving campaign

 Veach has been very outspoken about his interest in putting an end to distracted driving.
 On April 30, 2010, Veach attended the taping of The Oprah Winfrey Show's focus on the No Phone Zone program.
 At the program he met Jennifer Smith, founder and president of FocusDriven, the official beneficiary from Winfrey's No Phone Zone, and later became FocusDriven's national spokesperson.
 In May 2010, Veach campaigned to gain support from professional racecar drivers to support Winfrey's No Phone Zone.
 Veach announced on June 4, 2010, he had added 33 Indy 500 drivers support of the No Phone Zone, including that of Danica Patrick and Hélio Castroneves, among others.

 In July 2010, Veach released an anti-texting app, urTXT, which automatically responds to a text message received by the phone.

 On September 21, 2010, Veach attended the 2010 National Distracted Driving Summit where he was honored by United States Secretary of Transportation Ray LaHood, in addition to the Jonas Brothers and Jordin Sparks for their collective efforts to put an end to distracted driving.

 Musical career

-Veach will star in the Indianapolis Opera's production of Gaetano Donizetti's comic opera Elixir of Love, to be held in November 2019.
+Veach would star in the Indianapolis Opera's production of Gaetano Donizetti's comic opera Elixir of Love, to be held in November 2019.